-What if you could shift, or “move the ball” to change your perspective on money and alter things for the rest of your life.
+What if it was possible to take control of your finances in three months?
+What if you could shift your thinking – “move the ball” to change your perspective on money.
+And alter your finances for the rest of your life.

 But why is it hard to get out of debt and save money?

 - I shouldn’t have purchased that 48” TV on my credit card.

 - Dining out is so expensive, I shouldn’t be eating out as often.